 - Support groups

 Our social services staff serving our residents includes social workers and an activities coordinator.

-Medical services formerly available to residents through The Actors Fund’s Al Hirschfeld Free Health Clinic are now available through The Friedman Health Center for the Performing Arts in Times Square.
+Medical services are available to residents through The Friedman Health Center for the Performing Arts in Times Square.
 In addition, the Visiting Nurse Service of New York provides on-site evaluations to determine the individual medical needs of residents and arranges for all services and treatments.

 For Assistance, Please Contact:

 Anna De La Rosa, Director of Housing Services

 Intake Department/Breaking Ground Management